Flyleaf (album)

-Flyleaf is the debut studio album by American rock band Flyleaf.
+Flyleaf is the self-titled debut-studio-album by American rock band Flyleaf.
 It was released on October 4, 2005, through Octone Records.
 A re-packaged CD/DVD special edition was released on October 30, 2007, which included additional acoustic tracks and music videos.
 The album was re-released on January 14, 2008, through Polydor Records in the United Kingdom, which included three additional acoustic tracks.
+In December 2024, the band began accepting pre-orders for the first vinyl pressing of Flyleaf with release planned for January 2025 according to the band's Instagram page.
+The pressing was simultaneously-teased by band-members Lacey Sturm, James Culpepper, and Sameer Bhattacharya on their own Instagram accounts.

-While the band's then frontwoman Lacey Sturm prominently sings, her unclean vocals are frequent throughout the album.
 Lyrically, the album deals with topics such as Christianity, love and death.
 Flyleaf received mixed reviews from music critics.
 It debuted at No. 88 on the Billboard 200, selling more than 13,000 copies within its first week.
 Due to the band's growing exposure to fame in 2007, it eventually reached its peak of No. 57 on the week of September 17, 2007, and spent more than 133 weeks on the chart.
 It also topped the Billboard Christian Albums chart, and has since become the ninth best-selling Christian album of the 2000s.
 It has sold more than 1 million copies to date, and was certified Platinum by the Recording Industry Association of America (RIAA).

 Background

 The album was released October 4, 2005.
 On October 30, 2007, the band re-released this album repackaged as a CD/DVD Special Edition version.
-The Special Edition re-release has the same tracks as the original release, with the addition of acoustic versions of "Cassie", "Fully Alive", "I'm So Sick", "All Around Me", and "Red Sam" (which is the only acoustic song not released as a single).
-The DVD has exclusive interviews with Flyleaf and music videos of "All Around Me", "I'm So Sick" and "Fully Alive".
-The re-release also came packaged with a free ringtone of "All Around Me" and a "locker" poster.
+The Special Edition re-release has the same tracks as the original release, with the addition of acoustic versions of "Cassie", "Fully-alive", "I'm so sick", "All sround me", and "Red Sam" (which is the only acoustic song not released as a single).
+The DVD has exclusive interviews with Flyleaf and music videos of "All Around Me", "I'm so sick" and "Fully-alive".
+The re-release also came packaged with a free ringtone of "All around me" and a "locker"-poster.
 The album was re-released January 14, 2008, in the UK on Polydor Records but with only three additional acoustic tracks.

 When A&M Records teamed with Octone Records, the album was re-printed to show the new joint-venture label arrangement.
 This re-printed version had "Fully Alive" at a length of 2:34, replacing the original 2:48 version, and a different back cover artwork.

-The single "Cassie" was written in honor of Cassie Bernall, who was killed in the Columbine High School massacre in 1999.
+The single "Cassie" was written in honor of Cassie Bernall, who was killed in the Columbine High School massacre in 1999, though the lyrics are based on a misquote of her.